Brand Persona: Complete Guide

 7. Customer Relationships

 Define how your brand interacts with customers, including customer service philosophy and engagement strategies.
-This fosters loyalty and community.
+This fosters loyalty and community and is essential for effective social media support.

 8. Market Positioning